rbamos/minecraft-ec2-ondemand/README.md

 to your cost.
 Even though going into hibernation is slow, AWS does not charge for your instance while it is shutting down.

+I recommend the Hibernate strategy, since the fast boot times leads to a better player experience.

 ## Launch an EC2 instance
 You should set up an EC2 instance.
 What resources you'll need depends on if you are running modpacks, how many users you have, etc.